 This usually indicates a lack of power, contactor problems or even a bad thermostat.

 A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by old air filters or collapsed return air ductwork.
 Frozen indoor coils could also be the result of low refrigerant.

 Best practices suggest that the most convenient way for a Winnipeg area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be uncovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can efficiently analyze the problem area and make the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can efficiently diagnose the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!